takagi/cl-cuda/README.markdown

 The kernel manager is stored in `*kernel-manager*` special variable when cl-cuda is loaded and keeps alive during the Common Lisp process.
 Usually, you do not need to manage it explicitly.

+## Donation

+I would appreciate your precious donation.

+Since PayPal donation button is out of service in Japan because of legal approval, please donate an [Amazon gift card](https://www.amazon.com/gp/product/B004LLIKVU/gcrnsts?ie=UTF8) ($5, $10, $30, $100 or any) to the author's e-mail (kamonama@gmail.com).

+Thanks.

 ## Author

 * Masayuki Takagi (kamonama@gmail.com)